Water resource plans

 Have your say

-The following Water Resource Plans – Status and Issues papers are currently on exhibition:
+There are currently no Water Resource Plans - Status and Issues papers on exhibition.

 Visit Water Resource Plans under development for details of plans previously on exhibition.